 Attributes, Attachments & Logs

-Attachments, attributes and logs are accessed from the right of the screen.
+Attachments, attributes and logs are accessed from the left of the screen.

 Attachments can be manually attached by the user.
 Any documents created from DEAR in relation to the purchase order (invoice, shipping labels, etc.) are saved to this tab for easy reference.